Every Johnny Depp Movie Ranked Worst To Best

 While the premise is admittedly intriguing, the film fails to stick the landing, and "The Astronaut's Wife" bombed at the box office, making just $19 million worldwide off a budget of $75 million.
 As well as being a commercial flop, it was also panned by critics, with Janet Maslin for The New York Times calling it "ridiculously derivative."

-Despite the impressive cast that includes Rebecca Hall, Morgan Freeman, and Cillian Murphy, "Transcendence" was a notorious failure when it was released in 2014.
+Despite an impressive cast that includes Rebecca Hall, Morgan Freeman, and Cillian Murphy, "Transcendence" was a notorious failure when it was released in 2014.
 Making his directorial debut, Wally Pfister (preferred cinematographer of Christopher Nolan) certainly didn't scrimp on the film's spending, with a production budget of around $100 million.
-Deadline reported on the disappointing numbers of "Transcendence" after it opened with just $10.8 million domestic gross, and the film's failure — with the considerable talent involved — led to them classing it as "one of those what-the-hell-happened films."
+But "Transcendence" opened with a disappointing $10.8 million domestic gross, and the film's failure — with the considerable talent involved — led to Deadline classing it as "one of those what-the-hell-happened films."

 Throwing together two huge movie stars does not necessarily guarantee a good film, and that is certainly the case with the glossy thriller "The Tourist."
 Johnny Depp plays Frank Tupelo, a heartbroken math teacher whose vacation to Italy takes an interesting turn when he meets alluring stranger Elise (Angelina Jolie), and a dangerous game of cat-and-mouse ensues.